What is a Roth IRA conversion?

 What is the deadline for completing a recharacterization?

-You have until the due date for filing your tax return, including extensions, to recharacterize a conversion or contribution.
+You have until the due date for filing your tax return, including extensions, to recharacterize a contribution.
 In addition, the IRS allows an automatic six-month extension to elect to recharacterize.

 How are recharacterizations reported on Forms 1099-R and 5498?